 localhostmade everything so much simpler.
 I’ve already converted another thing I am working on to use that instead of trying to utilize local storage/internal database and it works flawlessly!

-I actually think it’s the first thing I solely implemented and prepared something and shared for other people to use.
+I actually think it’s the first thing I solely implemented, prepared and shared for other people to use.
 As expected, it actually took more time than sketching a prototype that worked for me.
-But it feels so great when people DM you on reddit and say that they managed to run it even on Windows without any issues when no other existing methods could do that.
+But it feels so great when people reach you and say that they managed to run it even on Windows without any issues when no other existing methods could do that.

 I’m gonna look up what are Markdown people using for capturing information, add few templates and spread the good stuff.
 I’m excited!